ehsanDadashi/DockerFile/README.md

 # dockerfile-multiStage.txt :
   it is multi stage docker file that first build a main.go and then copy binary file to alpine image and create a 14M image.
+# build docker file
+  first go to dockerfile directory and then run this command: docker build -t multi:3.0 .
 # docker-compose.yml :
   it is a simple compose file to run the above image